Jude the Obscure

 Published 1895

-Thomas Hardy (1840-1928) was an English novelist and poet whose works are characterized by their tragic vision and critical portrayal of Victorian society.
-Born in Dorset, Hardy's novels are set in the semi-fictional region of Wessex, closely modeled on the counties of southwestern England.
+Thomas Hardy (1840-1928) was an English novelist and poet whose tragic vision and criticism of Victorian social constraints made him one of the most controversial writers of his age.
+Born in Dorset, he set his major novels in the semi-fictional region of Wessex, closely modeled on the counties of southwestern England.
 His major works include Tess of the d'Urbervilles, Jude the Obscure, and Far from the Madding Crowd.
-Hardy's pessimistic view of fate and his criticism of social constraints made him controversial in his time.

 Why This Author Matters Today